niallbaxter/Portfolio_Allocation_Code/README.md

-This file contains all code used for the outputs produced in the research paper on portfolio allocation strategies in Turkey during varying periods of economic stability.
+This file contains all code used for the outputs produced in this project.

 If any further questions exist please email s2192929@ed.ac.uk.